a5c-ai/a5c/README.md

 - `.composed` may be absent when no rules match.
 Use `(.composed // [])` in `jq`.
 - NE schema: `docs/specs/ne.schema.json` includes optional top‑level `composed`. `composed[].payload` may be `object | array | null`.
+- `reason` is optional depending on rule configuration.

 ## Links